Introduction to anorectal malformations

 Some children are born with no anal opening at all.
 This is called an imperforate anus.
 The rectum ends in a blind pouch, about 2 cm inside the perianal skin.
 Usually the sphincters are well developed.

-The most frequent anorectal defect seen in boys is the recto-urethral fistula, or a communication between the rectum and the lower part of the urethra.
+The most frequent anorectal defect seen in boys is the recto-urethral fistula, or an open connection between the rectum and the lower part of the urethra.

-The rectovesical fistula is a communication between the rectum and the bladder.
+The rectovesical fistula is an open connection between the rectum and the bladder.

 Who gets anorectal malformations?